zijie-cai/Custom-N-Queens-Solver-/README.md

 - **Domain:**
    - Columns for each row on the board
 - **Constraints:**
-   - No two Queens can be in the same row.
+   - No two Queens share the same row.
-   - No two Queens can be in the same column.
+   - No two Queens share the same column.
-   - No two Queens can be on the same diagonal (both directions).
+   - No two Queens share the same diagonal (both directions).
    - Exactly N Queens on the board when a solution is found.

 ### Solve Methods